Skip to main content

 Key features:

-• Indigenous knowledge and priorities are foregrounded in management
+• Indigenous knowledge and priorities are foregrounded in management.

 Projects involving integrating IEK into work plans: